SpacedDood/asteroid-challenge/PlanOfAttack.md

 Other bits:
 Setup Init Readme
-Update react to use correct port
+Update react to use correct port (DONE)
 Build
 Update GitIgnore to not include data (BE)